 | Total | 9.5 hrs |

-That’s nearly a full work day for just 10 clients.
-Scale it to 50 or 300 and the math falls apart completely.
-According to Gartner’s 2023 Data Quality Market Survey, poor data quality costs organizations an average of $12.9 million annually.
-For small firms, the cost shows up as missed deadlines, overtime, and lost clients who got tired of being chased.
+That’s nearly a full work day for 10 clients.
+Scale to 50 or 300 and the math breaks.
+Gartner’s 2023 Data Quality Market Survey pegs the average cost of poor data quality at $12.9 million annually per organization.
+For small firms, it shows up as missed deadlines, overtime, and client churn from people tired of being chased.

 Taxvisory’s founder managed 300 tax clients solo.
-Before automation, she spent hours every day chasing documents through email.
-Now she’s eliminated 80% of that chasing entirely.
+Before automation, chasing documents consumed her mornings.
+Today, 80% of that chasing is gone.

 What does an automated document collection system look like?

 An automated system replaces the entire email chain with a structured portal.
-The client receives a single link, sees exactly what’s needed, uploads each file to the right slot, and the system tracks everything automatically.
-No guessing.
-No back-and-forth.
+The client gets one link, sees exactly what’s needed, uploads each file to the right slot, and the system tracks everything in real time.
+No guessing, no back-and-forth.

-According to Process Street’s 2023 Process Management Report, teams using structured checklists complete tasks 2.3x faster than those relying on unstructured communication.
-A document portal is essentially a structured checklist with file upload slots.
-The productivity gain is immediate.
+Process Street’s 2023 Process Management Report found teams using structured checklists complete tasks 2.3x faster than those using unstructured communication.
+A document portal is a structured checklist with upload slots attached.
+The productivity gain shows up immediately.

-Skylarks International, a 15-person immigration consultancy, cut their document collection time by 70% after deploying a client portal.
-They also saw an 80% reduction in status calls.
+Skylarks International, a 15-person immigration consultancy, cut their collection time 70% after deploying a client portal.
+Status calls dropped 80% because clients could see their submission progress live.
 Read the full breakdown in our Skylarks International case study on document collection automation.
-Clients stopped calling to ask “Did you get my documents?” because the portal showed them exactly what had been received.

 Which document collection platform should you choose?